pupilfirst/wd301-scripts/typescript-fundamentals/type-system/README.md

 Found 1 error in index.tsx:6
 ```

+Continuing with the discussion of TypeScript benefits, let's explore the next advantage:

+> Action: Display "Code Readability" on screen and define it.

 - **Code Readability**: By explicitly defining types, your code becomes more readable and understandable.
 Other developers can quickly grasp what data a function expects or what type of value a variable holds.
 This helps with code maintenance and modification.